 10.1 General Principles.
 The Tribe values its customers and intends, at all times, to see that questions, concerns, issues, and/or disputes raised by the gaming public are addressed in a fair and orderly manner.
-However, nothing in these procedures shall be construed as a waiver of the Tribe's sovereign immunity, or any of the rights and privileges attendant thereto.

 10.2 Initial Dispute Resolution Procedure.